In this guide, we’ll go through some in-depth techniques that will improve your conversion rates by reducing abandoned baskets.

-Using their pool over a million testers you can have a particular demographic perform tasks on your website.
+Using their pool of over a million testers you can have a particular demographic perform tasks on your website.

 As they navigate their movements on your site are recorded whilst the user narrates their thoughts out loud.

-While this feedback can sometimes be a little hard to hear since users can be brutal, it’s feedback you need to hear in order to improve.
+While this feedback can sometimes be a little hard to hear since users can be brutal, it’s the feedback you need to hear in order to improve.

 As well as having your own website scrutinised, it’s well worth having few competitor websites tested so you can see what works for them.